Use our free stamp duty calculator

 Can I get a refund if I've paid the higher rate of stamp duty?

-If you purchase a new home but are unable to sell your previous home straight away, you may have to pay a higher stamp duty rate because you will own two properties.
+If you buy a new home but are unable to sell your previous home straight away, you may have to pay a higher stamp duty rate because you will own two properties.

 However, if you sell your old home within three years of purchasing your new one, you might be eligible to apply for a refund on any additional stamp duty you paid during this period.